Mom Contemplates Abandoning Her Family After Getting Cancer Diagnosis For The Second Time

 A 41-year-old mom was on the verge of making a harrowing decision when she turned to Reddit for advice.
 The OP was diagnosed with Stage IV cancer.

-It wasn't her first time battling the life-threatening disease, so she had an idea about what the difficult road ahead had in store for her.
+It wasn't her first time battling the life-threatening disease, so she had an idea of what the difficult road ahead had in store for her.
 She had a strong feeling she wouldn't beat the odds this time.

 OP said she may have looked healthy, but she felt the opposite.
 She was in pain, and she knew the odds were stacked against her.